Frequently Asked Questions

 A: No. Federal Regulations (45 CFR 46.116) require that information that is given to the subject or the representative shall be in a language understandable to the subject or the representative.
 As such, you will need to submit to the UTHSC IRB office a Form 2 (Application for Revision) to change your application to indicate that you will be recruiting Spanish-speaking subjects.
 In addition, you will need to submit a copy of the consent form translated in Spanish with a signed copy of the Translator's Declaration that can be found on the UTHSC IRB website at www.uthsc.edu/research/irb.
 The Translator's Declaration states that the Spanish consent form is a true and accurate translation of the English consent form.
 You may begin enrolling Spanish-speaking subjects once you have received IRB approval.

-Q: Does the IRB need to review a newspaper advertisement for my research study?
+Q: Does the IRB need to review an advertisement for my research study?

-Should you decide to revise any advertisements or recruitment materials that have already been approved by the IRB or the venue in which the materials will be used, these revised materials must receive prior approval of the IRB.
+Should you decide to revise any advertisements or recruitment materials that have already been approved by the IRB or the venue in which the materials will be used, these revised materials must receive prior approval of the IRB before you use them.

 Q: Can subjects be recruited via email?